Frequently Asked Questions:

 Is the body included in this Trauma Work?

 Are dreams included as well?

 Yes.
-As messages from the vast consciousness, dreams provide immense wisdom and guidance.
-(Dreams are not required in trauma work, so if you do not recall your dreams, that is fine.)
+As messages from the vast unconscious, dreams provide immense wisdom and guidance.
+(Dreams are not required in trauma work, so if some does not recall their dreams, that is fine.)

 What types of trauma does this Trauma Work address?

 Types of trauma addressed by this Trauma Work include physical, emotional, sexual, medical, spiritual, and cultural trauma.

 How did this Trauma Work develop?

 When Judith Hendin worked with clients’ body symptoms using the Conscious Body technique, buried trauma often surfaced.
 This created a need to address emerging trauma within the context of inner selves and their energies.
-Over a period of 20 years, Trauma Work based on the Energies of Selves developed.
+Over a period of 20 years, this Trauma Work based on the Energies of Selves developed.